 - Arrange swift money transfers

 - Contact family and relevant services such as insurance and car hire companies

 In emergencies ITAS may provide the following complimentary services on a short term basis:

 - Retail vouchers

 The Irish Tourist Assistance Service has published further safety tips on their website.

 Where to apply

-You can find the telephone numbers of every Garda station in Ireland at the front of all public telephone directories.
+You can find the contact details of every Garda station in Ireland at the front of all public telephone directories.